catamphetamine/javascript-time-ago/README.md

 `labels` should be the name of the time labels variant that will be used for generating output.
 When not defined, is set to [`"long"`](#labels) by default.

 `labels` can also be an array of such time label variant names, in which case each one of them is tried until a supported one is found.
-For example, for `labels: ["mini-time", "short"]` it will search for `"mini-time"` labels first and then fall back to `"short"` labels if `"mini-time"` labels aren't defined for the language.
+For example, for `labels: ["mini", "short"]` it will search for `"mini"` labels first and then fall back to `"short"` labels if `"mini"` labels aren't defined for the language.

 [`"long"`, `"short"` and `"narrow"`](https://unpkg.com/browse/relative-time-format/locale/en.json) time labels are always present for each language, because they're provided by [CLDR](http://cldr.unicode.org/). `long` is the normal one, `short` is an abbreviated version of `long`, `narrow` is supposed to be shorter than `short` but ends up just being weird: it's either equal to `short` or is, for example, `"-1 d."` for `"1 day ago"` in Russian.

-Other time labels like `"now"` and `"mini-time"` are only defined for a [small subset](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) of languages.
+Other time labels like `"now"` and `"mini"` are only defined for a [small subset](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) of languages.
 Send your pull requests for the missing ones.

 New labels can be added by calling `TimeAgo.addLabels()` function.